Amazon Prime Day 2022: Dozens of the best deals you can shop right now

 Bring your home into the 21st century with new smart lights, security cameras, smart thermostats and more.
 All the items below are available on Amazon during Amazon Prime Day 2022.

-Save money on your air-conditioning bills this summer with an Energy Star certified, voice-controlled Amazon Smart Thermostat.
+Prime members save $18 right now on this Energy Star-certified, voice-controlled Amazon Smart Thermostat.
 (A C-wire is required for installation.)

-Amazon Prime members get special pricing on the Amazon Smart Thermostat through Amazon Prime Day 2022.
-But regardless of your Prime status, your utility company may offer a rebate on smart thermostats, making this purchase entirely free.
+Regardless of your Prime status, your utility company may offer a rebate on smart thermostats, perhaps even making this purchase entirely free.
 (See Amazon's website for more details before you buy.)

 Blink Indoor camera: $55

-: Blink Indoor is a wireless, battery-powered, home-security camera with infrared night vision.
-It also works well as a pet monitoring-camera with two-way audio, motion sensors and real-time video viewing.
+Right now on Amazon, Prime members save about $25 on the Blink Indoor, a wireless, battery-powered, home-security camera with infrared night vision.
+The Blink Indoor works well as a pet monitoring-camera with two-way audio, motion sensors and real-time video viewing.
 Video clips can be stored in the cloud and accessed with the Blink mobile app.
 The cameras also come with a module that can store video clips and events locally.

 Blink Indoor camera kit (1 pc.), $55 (reduced from $80)